5 stars for this ‘start’ app

 Every SLP has had that dreaded moment when you've hit a dead end working on ‘r’ with a child (who’s probably been working on ‘r’ for a solid 3 years).
 We’ve all wished there was a way for the kiddo to just see what he was doing wrong with his tongue.
 Well, now that’s kinda/sorta possible.

 Enter the staRt app.
 It’s full name is the Speech Therapist's App for /R/ Treatment (staRt), designed to aid SLPs in treating the challenging /ɹ/ sound in children.
 The app offers real-time visual biofeedback through an LPC spectrum as the child speaks into a microphone.
+I’ve used it without a microphone many times though, and it still works fine.
+If you want an easy clip microphone, I recommend this one.
 The app includes a structured practice option with syllable and word targets, along with a "free play" option for spontaneous practice.
-Despite being designed for in-person use, a pilot study was conducted via telepractice due to COVID, targeting four 9–10-year-olds with /ɹ/ errors.
+It’s really helpful bc kids can see how changing their tongue position changes the waves.
+I typically use the free play section and practice getting a good ‘er’ or ‘ar’ sound.